DoggettCK/dotfiles/README.md

 ```

 You can configure this per host if you like.
 I just do it for every host, and it auto-detects my personal/work keys per repository.

-## Images

-### Wallpaper

-Hyprlock and Hyprpaper configs look for their wallpaper at
-`~/.config/background`, so either copy your wallpaper there, or link to it with
-`ln -sf /path/to/some/image.jpg ~/.config/background`.

-### Lock screen profile picture

-Hyprlock looks for a profile picture at `~/.face`, so again, save the picture
-to that file, or link to it with `ln -sf /path/to/some/image.jpg ~/.face`.